 Noah Kagan is one of my favorite human beings on the planet.
 I’ve interviewed (and eaten tacos) with him and I can tell you from firsthand experience, the man practices what he preaches and is the most contagiously happy people on the planet.
 He was the #30 employee at Facebook (before he was fired–losing out on $100 million), the #4 employee at Mint.com and the Founder of SumoMe.

-In their interview, Tim and Noah go into a ton of actionable and practical business strategies that will help you make more money with your company or side-hustle immediately and reveal several strategies for time management, learning, and motivation.
+In one of Tim Ferriss’ best podcasts, Tim and Noah go into a ton of actionable and practical business strategies that will help you make more money with your company or side-hustle immediately and reveal several strategies for time management, learning, and motivation.
 Whether you want to make more time for your passions, gain 40 lbs. of muscle in 6 months, or build a string of 7-figure businesses in your free time, this podcast will help you do it.

 16. Episode #371 with Ramit Sethi